GVR Report cover Long Read Sequencing Market Size, Share & Trends Report

 • Report ID: GVR-3-68038-684-4

-• Number of Pages: 170
+• Number of Report Pages: 180

-• Format: Electronic (PDF)
+• Format: PDF

-• Historical Range: 2018 - 2020
+• Historical Range: 2018 - 2024

 • Industry: Healthcare

-The global long read sequencing market size was valued at USD 1,324.9 million in 2021 and is expected to expand at a compound annual growth rate (CAGR) of 14.74% from 2022 to 2030.
+The global long read sequencing market size was estimated at USD 538.9 million in 2024 and is expected to grow at a CAGR of 20.12% from 2025 to 2030.
 The major factors driving the market growth include the rising prevalence of genetic diseases, such as cancers as well as chromosomal disorders, the rising popularity of personalized medicine, and rising technological advancements resulting in the emergence of newer technologies, such as third-generation sequencing.
-Additionally, long read sequencing can potentially be used to produce high-quality genome assemblies, and for the detection of clinically relevant genome components that cannot be observed using conventional methods.
-The market is anticipated to experience significant growth owing to various advantages offered by these technologies.
-These advantages led to increased adoption of SMRT and Nanopore techniques for various applications.
-The long read technique is primarily utilized to investigate genetic disorders where the disease locus is either well-known or strongly suspected.

-Long read sequencing methods have the ability to get around some of the drawbacks that come with clinical disease investigations based on next-generation sequencing.
+Long read sequencing (LSR) methods have the ability to get around some of the drawbacks that come with clinical disease investigations based on next-generation sequencing.
 LSR techniques provide a particular advantage over alternatives due to the utilization of longer reads that come from a single DNA molecule.
 Real-time sequencing reduces the requirement for batch sampling, resulting in a sequencing run that is less expensive.
 As a result, the method is useful for the examination of fresh-frozen or fresh samples as well as those that must be examined quickly.

 LRS, on the other hand, has the potential to be utilized to create high-quality genome assemblies and to find therapeutically significant genomic components that are difficult to see with traditional techniques.
-Additionally, it is projected that advancements in long read sequencing will have favorable effects on the market growth in clinical sequencing and analysis.
+In addition, it is projected that advancements in long read sequencing will have favorable effects on the market growth in clinical sequencing and analysis.
 For instance, the method can quickly identify huge variations and complicated structural features that may be related to a variety of clinical problems and rare diseases.
-Additionally, chromosomal rearrangements and gene fusion events, which are often observed in a number of cancer types, can be easily diagnosed by long read sequencing.
+In addition, chromosomal rearrangements and gene fusion events, which are often observed in a number of cancer types, can be easily diagnosed by long read sequencing.

 Increasing investment flow by key players in the production of advanced & effective equipment is anticipated to spur market growth throughout the forecasted timeframe.
 For instance, in January 2022, Illumina Inc. signed a multi-year agreement with Nashville Biosciences for the development of medicines based on large-scale genomic technologies.
 The company has also collaborated with the German pharmaceutical firm Boehringer Ingelheim to develop companion diagnostics.
 Such initiatives by companies are expected to foster the market growth in the coming years.